jsommers/switchyard/documentation/writing_a_program.rst

 .. index:: logging, ``log_debug``, ``log_info``, ``log_warn``, ``log_failure``

 In the example above, notice that we also changed the ``print`` function calls to ``log_info``.
 Switchyard uses built-in Python logging capabilities (see :py:mod:`logging` in the Python library reference) for printing various notices to the console.
-The logging functions, described in :ref:`logging-label`, each just accept one string parameter which is just the text to be printed on the console.
+The :ref:`logging functions <logging-label>`, described below, each just accept one string parameter which is just the text to be printed on the console.

 For full details of the ``send_packet`` and ``recv_packet`` method calls, refer to :ref:`netobj` in the :ref:`apiref` section at the end of this documentation.